General Drift Analysis with Tail Bounds: Applications of the Tail Bounds

 and

 Altogether,

 as suggested. \end{proof}

-Knowing the expected optimization time very precisely, we now can derive sharp bounds.
+Knowing the expected optimization time precisely, we now turn to our main new contribution, \ie, to derive sharp bounds.
 Note that the following upper concentration inequality in Theorem~\ref{theo:tails-onemax} is not new but is already implicit in the work on multiplicative drift analysis by \cite{DJWMultiplicativeAlgorithmica}.
-In fact, a very similar upper bound is even available for all linear functions \citep{WittCPC13}.
-By constrast, the lower concentration inequality is a novel non-trivial result.
+In fact, a very similar upper bound is even available for all linear functions \cite{WittCPC13}.
+By contrast, the lower concentration inequality is a novel and non-trivial result.

 \begin{theorem} The optimization time of the \ea on \OneMax is at least $en\ln n - c n - ren$, where $c$ is a constant, with probability at least $1-e^{-r/2}$ for any $r\ge 0$.
 It is at most $en\ln n + r e n$ with probability at least $1-e^{-r}$. \end{theorem}